Brownfield, Texas: Media

+Transportation

+Brownfield, situated at the crossroads of U.S. highways 62, 82, 380, and 385, as well as Texas State Highway 137.
+The West Texas and Lubbock Railway connects the area to Lubbock.

 Dry county status

 Several town meetings were held in 2008 to discuss the issue of selling beer and wine in Terry County.
 On November 4, a majority of registered voters voted to legalize the sale of beer and wine in Terry County (1533 for, 1211 against).